get_attached_file()

 String|false

 .
-The file path to where the attached file should be, false otherwise.
+The path to the attached file or false if the path could not be retrieved.

 Usage